Hay spontaneous combustion

 Hay fire due to spontaneous combustion process

-What is the recommended moisture concentration in hay, and how is it related to hay bales spontaneous combustion?
+What is the recommended moisture concentration to minimize the risk of hay spontaneous combustion?

 Ideal moisture content for baling and storing hay